serenader2014/mplayer/README.md

-##Mplayer
+#Mplayer

 This is a jQuery plugin that support audio playing in the modern broswer.
 With this framework you can easily create multi-player in your website page, and support single or multi-audio.

-The Mplayer has lots of Opening API, it lets developer more easier to play audios in the broswer and have full control of it.
+The Mplayer has lots of Opening APIs, it lets developer more easier to play audios in the broswer and have full control of it.

-Created by serenader in 2014/6.
+Created by serenader in 2014/6 updated in 2014/7.

 ----
-###Basic usage
+##Basic usage

-The most simple example is like this:
+The simplest example is like this:

 ```
 <!DOCTYPE html>